andreasschmittner/blog/_posts/2021-02-22-Cold-Events-and-Global-Warming.md

 So, if you look at hurricanes, if you look at storms, but also if you look at heatwaves and coldwaves, they are becoming more extreme because of climate change.
 Climate change amplifies."

-# Science
+## Science
 Global warming does make heatwaves more common and more intense, but it makes cold extremes less common and less intense.
-The latter
+The latter is illustrated in the figure below, which is from [this paper](https://iopscience.iop.org/article/10.1088/1748-9326/ab4867).
 ![_config.yml]({{ site.baseurl }}/images/erlab4867f1_lr.jpg)

+It shows a regression of the observed temperature of the coldes day in the year onto a smoothed version of global average temperature.
+Since global average temperature has increased red colors indicate that temperatures of the coldest day have also increased, which means cold waves have become less intense.
+The same paper also shows that cold waves have become less frequent.